AviSharma5016-1/Operations-using-Pointers/README.md

 **4. String Reversal Using Pointers**
 - Input a string.
-- Traverse with pointer from start to end to print normally.
+- Traverse with a pointer from start to end to print normally.
 - Find string length, set pointer to last character.
-- Traverse backward to print characters in reverse.
+- Traverse backwards to print characters in reverse.

 ***